mr-brody/Terraform-S3-IAM/README.md

 * create a lambda function to trigger when new files are added to the bucket
 * create an SNS topic template
 * create an SNS subscription template
+* triggers on new resource creation
+* sns topic will send notiication to lambda, lambda sends webhook to the desired url

 Pending
 https://www.terraform.io/docs/providers/aws/r/s3_bucket_notification.html
-  -triggers on new resource creation
-  -lambda code will send details to an sns endpoint

 Key notes: